gaurav-nelson/github-action-markdown-link-check/README.md

 pull request.

 When
-you use this variable, the action finds modififed files between two commits:
+you use this variable, the action finds modified files between two commits:
 - latest commit in you PR
 - latest commit in the `master` branch.
 If you are suing a different branch to merge PRs, specify the branch using `base-branch`.